thomas-neitmann/ggcharts/README.md

 From this little example you can already see some important features of `ggcharts`:

--   the data is sorted prior to plotting without you having to take care of that; if that is not desireable set `sort = FALSE`
+-   the data is sorted prior to plotting without you having to take care of that; if that is not desirable set `sort = FALSE`
 -   the plot is horizontal by default; this can be changed by setting `horizontal = FALSE`
 -   `ggcharts` uses `theme_minimal()`